Illuminate a Clear Path of Client Empowered Healing

 Broader Impact: When managing reactivity becomes a shared practice, the benefits ripple outward.
 Homes can become safer emotional environments where it’s possible to express needs without fear of attack or withdrawal.
 Couples learn to co-regulate and hold each other with care.
 And these people can contribute to communities and workplaces as havens of steadiness where differences can be held with grace.

-Why Needs-based Negotiation matters:
+7: Needs-based Negotiation

 From anchoring in the presence of universal needs, to co-creating strategies that serves life, to cultivating cultures of collaboration and care